SDPB Arts

 I didn't do any commissions.

-So I was very free working for him.
+So I was very free working for him, actually.

-Actually, a lot of the paintings that I painted for the gallery in San Francisco are on, it's almost like a cardboard, it's a multipurpose board, very thin.
+a lot of the paintings that I painted for the gallery in San Francisco are on.

-So I, I did that and that was, it kind of was like painting on cardboard.
+So I did that, and that was it kind of was like painting on cardboard.

-So then I could send paintings out wet because I could frame them, put a spacer and glass or Plexiglas guess on top.
+So then I could send paintings out wet because I could frame them, put a spacer in glass or Plexiglas, I guess on top.

 So, so many of my paintings went out wet.

-So I don't know where I saw the ad.
+I don't know where I saw the ad, I didn't subscribe to Midwest Living.

-Anyway, there was an ad, a call for artists in the Midwest that they were gonna do an issue of Midwest artists.
+Anyway, there was an article for artists in the Midwest, that they were going to do issue of Midwest artists.

-And so I sent an image in and I didn't know they were gonna make a poster.
+And so, I sent an image in and I didn't know they were going to make a poster.

-But anyway, I, I was in that story and then they chose mine to make the poster.
+But anyway, I was in that story, and then they chose mine to make the poster.

 And so that was a great honor.